tianzehu/PA-and-Section-Writeups/PA2-HashMap-Writeup/README.md

 the total number of flights.
 After the totals are calculated, the airports with a total number of flights less than or equal to the limit should be ignored and only the remaining airports should be output in alphabetical order.
-See Output below for formating help and decomposition for help alphabetically ordering the airports.
+See Output below for formatting help and decomposition for help alphabetically ordering the airports.
 Hint: To avoid a Concurrent Modification Exception, you cannot use remove when looping over the keys, you must use a supplementary data structure.